zeek/package-manager/doc/package.rst

 the default location where Bro binary plugins get placed when building them from source code (see the `build_command field`_).

+This field may also be set to the location of a tarfile that has a single top- level directory inside it containing the Bro plugin.
+The default CMake skeleton for Bro plugins produces such a tarfile located at :file:`build/<namespace>_<plugin>.tgz`.
+This is a good choice to use for packages that will be published to a wider audience as installing from this tarfile contains the minimal set of files needed for the plugin to work whereas some extra files will get installed to user systems if the `plugin_dir` uses the default :file:`build/` directory.

 `build_command` field
 ~~~~~~~~~~~~~~~~~~~~~